DiogoSoares3/CRM-AI-Analysis/README.md

     3. Execute Terraform to Provision Infrastructure:

-        - (Option 1) Running Terraform Locally: Once you have configured the AWS CLI, you can run Terraform directly from your local environment.
+        - **(Option 1) Running Terraform Locally**: Once you have configured the AWS CLI, you can run Terraform directly from your local environment.
 Simply execute:

             ```bash
             ./start_terraform.sh
             ```
             This script will initialize Terraform, plan the changes, and apply them to set up the necessary AWS infrastructure.

-        - (Option 2) Running Terraform in a Docker Container: If you prefer to run Terraform inside a container, use the following command:
+        - **(Option 2) Running Terraform in a Docker Container**: If you prefer to run Terraform inside a container, use the following command:

             ```bash
             docker run -it \